Roshith93/100-days-of-code/r2-log.md

 ### DAY19/20/21 - JAN 19/80/21 2019

 **Today's Progress** Was learning mobx in detail with and without decorators .
 Also learning to do do async functions.

+### DAY22/23/24 - JAN 22/23/24 2019

+**Today's Progress** Done filter for the datas in a list of user details.
+Wokring on the weather app with restful API.